 How to Change Colors while Crocheting

 This is a free crochet tutorial about how to change colors while crocheting.
 This tutorial will teach you the bobbin method.

 How many times have you turned away from a project because the color changes were too intimating for you?
 Or maybe you just didn’t want to deal with the hassle of all of those tangled yarn threads?
 Perhaps you weren’t sure when to do the color change?
 Look no further!
 These questions and more are answered here.

 If you want to start crocheting with multiple colors, read below for all the basics you need to know to begin changing colors in crochet.

-Some crocheters, especially in the beginning get a bit turned off using many different colors when making a crochet project.
-If you are or can be very organized this technique truly is very easy to do.
+Some crocheters, especially in the beginning, get a bit turned off using many different colors when making a crochet project.
+If you are very organized this technique truly is very easy to do.

 Problems with straight edges?
 With this simple Formula you will never have problems again!
 Ever!

 What technique is the best for changing colors?